tonysparks/litac/README.md

   -profile             Reports profile metrics of the compiler -disableLine         Disables #line directive in C output -debug               Enables debug mode
+  -verbose             Enables verbose output
-  -o, -output <arg>    The name of the compiled binary -outpuDir <arg>      The directory in which the C output files are stored -v, -version         Displays the LitaC version
+  -doc                 Generates document output -docDir <arg>        Directory where the generated documents are written to; defaults to './output' -docAll              Includes non-public types in the documentation generation; defaults to false -o, -output <arg>    The name of the compiled binary -outpuDir <arg>      The directory in which the C output files are stored -v, -version         Displays the LitaC version